MateoC0326/MateoC0326/README.md

 - 👋 Hi, I’m @MateoC0326 or Mateo Carrion
-- 👀 I’m interested in video games, films, music, drawing, and excercising.
+- 👀 I’m interested in computer science, video games, films, music, drawing, and excercising.
-- 🌱 I’m currently learning programming and computer science.
+- 🌱 I’m currently learning programming and computer science courses .
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on coding projects.
 - 📫 How to reach me ...

 <!---